gabrielepompa88/IT-For-Business-And-Finance-2019-20/How-to-work-this-class.md

-# IT For Business and Finance 2019/20 - How To Work This Class
+# How To Work This Class

-Description here
+In this file you will find practical informations on how to work this class.
+Daily activities and once-for-all setup(s) are separately described both for in-class lessons and study from-home.

 # Table of contents
 - [How to work IN CLASS](#class)